-Video consultations allow you to see a member of your care team from the comfort of your own home using a digital platform.
+Video consultations allow you to see a member of your therapist team from the comfort of your own home using a digital platform.

-AWP has partnered with a digital health company called Mayden which is providing the video consultation system for us to communicate with you as our service user.
+AWP has partnered with a digital health company called Mayden, the provider of its talking therapies patient management software (iaptus) and the video consultation system for us to communicate with you.

 How do video consultations work?

-Check you have what you need for your video consultation
+Before your appointment, check you have what you need for your video consultation.